IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:3.X2.4.1.2 Message Semantics

-This message is a websocket request.
-The Sender is the User Agent.
-The Receiver is the Origin Server.
+This message is a websocket connection request.
+The Sender is the Client.
+The Manager is the Server.

 The Sender shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe Reporting Session [RAD-X1] response.

 ##### 2:3.X2.4.1.3 Expected Actions

+The Manager shall process the request.

-The Receiver shall return an error if the websocket identifier in the WSS URL does not exist.
+The Manager shall return an error if the websocket identifier in the WSS URL does not exist.

-The Receiver shall keep the websocket connection open for use as a notification channel.
+The Manager shall keep the websocket connection open for use as a notification channel.

-The Receiver shall use the opened websocket connection when sending subsequent events to the Sender.
+The Manager shall use the opened websocket connection when sending subsequent events to the Sender.

-#### 2:3.X2.4.2 Connect to Websocket Response Message
+#### 2:3.X2.4.2 Subscription Response Message

 ##### 2:3.X2.4.2.1 Trigger Events

-The Receiver accepted or rejected the websocket connection request.
+The Manager processed the websocket connection request.

 ##### 2:3.X2.4.2.2 Message Semantics

-The Receiver shall send a confirmation message back to the Sender using the established websocket connection.

-If the Receiver accepts the subscription from the Sender, then the confirmation message shall include the parameters as defined in [Section 2.4.3 Subscription Confirmation](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-confirmation).

-If the Receiver rejects the subscription from the Sender, or if the subscription has expired, then the rejection message shall include the parameters as defined in [Section 2.4.5 Subscription Denial](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-denial)
+This is a [FHIRcast Subscription Confirmation](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-confirmation).
+The Sender is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

 ##### 2:3.X2.4.2.3 Expected Actions

-If the Sender wants to maintain the subscription, then it shall renew the subscription using Subscribe Reporting Session [RAD-X1] before the subscription expired according to `hub.lease_seconds` specified in the confirmation.
+The Sender will find the duration of the websocket lease in the `hub.lease_seconds` attribute of this message.
+When the lease expires, the Manager may drop the connection.
+It is the responsibility of the Sender to renew the subscription as needed before it expires using Subscribe Reporting Session [RAD-X1].

 ### 2:3.X2.5 Security Considerations